 When compared to the hearing stage, your prospects of getting Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) at the reconsideration stage are pretty low.

-By filing for reconsideration, you can request that the Social Security Administration conduct an additional review of your application.
+By filing a Request for Reconsideration, you can request that the Social Security Administration conduct an additional review of your application.
 The Social Security Administration will typically take around six months to assess your request for reconsideration.

 ALJ Hearing